Mauree Turner

 Mauree Nivek Rajah Salima Turner (born 1992 or 1993) is an American politician and community organizer.
-A member of the Democratic Party, they have served as a member of the Oklahoma House of Representatives since 2021.
+A member of the Democratic Party, they served as a member of the Oklahoma House of Representatives from 2021 to 2024.
 Turner is the first publicly non-binary U.S. state lawmaker and the first Muslim member of the Oklahoma Legislature.

-They have previously served as a board member of the Council on American–Islamic Relations and led criminal justice reform initiatives with the American Civil Liberties Union.
+Raised in Ardmore, Oklahoma, in an interfaith Muslim and Baptist household, Turner graduated from Ardmore High School and Oklahoma State University.
+They previously served as a board member of the Council on American–Islamic Relations and led criminal justice reform initiatives with the American Civil Liberties Union.

 Early life

-Turner is from Ardmore, Oklahoma.
+Turner is from Ardmore, Oklahoma and a graduate of Ardmore High School.
 They are a Muslim, raised in an interfaith Baptist and Muslim household.
 Their family received public assistance from the Supplemental Nutrition Assistance Program, and their father spent time in prison.
-Turner graduated from Ardmore High School and attended Oklahoma State University.
+Turner later graduated from Oklahoma State University.

 Community organizing

 Turner was a board member of the Council on American–Islamic Relations and led the "Campaigning for Smart Justice" criminal justice reform initiative of the American Civil Liberties Union.
+In 2022, Turner joined the board of GLSEN, an LGBTQ+ students' rights organization.

-Oklahoma House of Representatives (2021—present)
+Oklahoma House of Representatives (2021–present)

 2020 campaign and first term

 In the 2020 elections, Turner ran as a Democrat for the Oklahoma House of Representatives in district 88, held by incumbent Democrat Jason Dunnington.
 The district is located in Central Oklahoma City, primarily to the southeast of Interstate 44 and to the west of Interstate 235, containing the campus of Oklahoma City University.
-Turner's 2020 election campaign was focused on criminal justice reform.
+Turner's 2020 election campaign was focused on criminal justice reform, public education, and raising the minimum wage.
 Turner defeated Dunnington in the primary election and was backed by U.S. Representative Ilhan Omar.
 In the general election, they defeated Kelly Barlean, the Republican nominee, in a landslide, with approximately 71% of the vote.
 During the general election, Turner was also endorsed by Mayor Pete Buttigieg and Senator Elizabeth Warren.
 Turner is the first publicly non-binary US state lawmaker and the first Muslim member of the Oklahoma Legislature.

 Turner first served in the 58th Oklahoma Legislature.
 During the 58th legislative session, Turner was an outspoken critic of multiple anti-LGBT bills proposed in the legislature.
 Specifically, Turner worked against bills that would seek to bar transgender athletes from competing in the sports of their gender.
 Turner has described the legislature as unwelcoming towards them.
-They have said, "sometimes, I’m like, 'This does feel like a direct attack on me… I think it is also folks who come into these bodies that aren't prepared to do the real work, but want to legislate from a place of bigotry, or a place of fear."
+They have said, "sometimes, I'm like, 'This does feel like a direct attack on me… I think it is also folks who come into these bodies that aren't prepared to do the real work, but want to legislate from a place of bigotry, or a place of fear."
 Of the fourteen bills Turner filed in the first session, none were given a committee hearing by the Republican-led Oklahoma House of Representatives.